jazzfan2/anagrams/README.md

 - maximum number of words in matching combination;
 - characters to be excluded from match (in order to avoid dots, apostrophs etc.);
 - a (quoted sequence of) word(s) that must be part of the matching combination (length nor characters restricted);

 or to have the program:
-- permute the word order of matching word combinations (default only 1 word order);
+- permute the word order of all matching word combinations (default only 1 word order);
 - instead of returning the anagrams, provide all the single "subset-words".

 The results are sent to standard output and can be piped to e.g. 'less' or other utilities and applications.